mwsohn/DominanceAnalysis.jl/README.md

 # Dominance Analysis
  A Julia package for conducting dominance analysis.
-An excellent introduction on `dominance analysis` by Joseph Luchman can be found at https://cran.r-project.org/web/packages/domir/vignettes/domir_basics.html.
+An excellent introduction and formulas on `dominance analysis` by Joseph Luchman can be found at https://cran.r-project.org/web/packages/domir/vignettes/domir_basics.html.
 See below for references as well.

   ## Installation